 Bringing your own cup for a takeaway coffee is pretty common now so your barista shouldn't be phased by the request.
 You can buy ceramic, plastic or bamboo reusable cups with their own lids or how about an old-fasioned unbreakable, light tin cup to carry around with you?

-With the news that McDonalds will be phasing out the use of plastic straws in the UK, hopefully more restaurants, takeaways and cafes will follow their lead.
 You could just drink your drink out of the cup rather than accepting the alternative of a paper straw, which is still a waste of materials unless you genuinely need a straw for medical reasons.

 Otherwise bring your own reusable plastic ot metal straw.